 Overall, most of the children learn to adapt better to change.
 A child who earlier was terrified of going to the beach or visiting people is more comfortable at the experience and begins to enjoy it as well.
 They begin to develop social relationships.

 Homeopathy can not only help the child the rest of the way to recovery by addressing the underlying susceptibility to autism, but also help prevent a recurrence of symptoms in the future.

 Recovery is a long journey, but the right remedy will bring results, faster than any biological treatment can.
-While there are many means to an end, homeopathy can speed up the recovery dramatically and may be, save thousands of Dollars.
+While there are many means to an end, homeopathy can speed up the recovery dramatically and may be, save a lot of money.